Oliver-Loeffler/image-registration/README.md

 the `RigidBodyModel` and the `AffineModel` interfaces exist.
 The idea is to make the actual calculation algorithm exchangeable whereas the code used in an applications shall remain unchanged.
+The models are technically bi-functions which consume a `Collection` of equation objects (`<T extends Orientable>`) and a `Dimension` instance.
+The `Dimension` instance holds the information how many X,Y locations exist and how the data is oriented (e.g. 1D one-dimensional, either X or Y or 2D two-dimensional X and Y).
+Using the equations and the dimensional information any kind or matrix based system can be configured.

 ![Models and Transforms Interfaces](docs/interfaces_models_and_transforms.png)